HydreIO/shimio-graphql/README.md

 import debug from 'debug'
 import casual from 'casual'
 import { inspect } from 'util'
-import { Client } from '@hydre/shimio'
-import { Query } from '@hydre/shimio-graphql'
+import Client from '@hydre/shimio/client' import Query from '@hydre/shimio-graphql/query'

 // || ===========================================
-// || When running in nodejs you need to provide those 3 polyfills
+// || When running in nodejs you need to provide a ws polyfill
-// || Browsers have these by default
+// || Browsers have it by default
 // ||
-import EventTarget from '@hydre/shimio/test/EventTarget.js' import Event from '@hydre/shimio/test/Event.js' import ws from 'ws'
+import ws from 'ws'
 globalThis.WebSocket = ws
-globalThis.EventTarget = EventTarget
-globalThis.Event = Event
 // ||
 // || ===========================================